AHABus/docs/src/software/packet-radio.md

 layer could be swapped for a different implementation without impacting the design of the other layers.

+On every layer above the data-link layer, any multi-octet field must be transmitted in network byte order (little-endian).
+Integers must be transmitted in two's-complement binary format, floating point values in IEEE754 single precision.

 ### Radio Link

 The lowest-level layer of the AHABus Radio Protocol is the radio link.
 Its only